 As demand for pet-friendly short-term rentals grows, operators are balancing two important priorities:

 Some operators respond by restricting pets entirely.
 Others accept pets but rely on inconsistent policies or limited guest disclosures.
-Both approaches can create friction and uncertainty.
+Both approaches can create friction and additional risk.

 The operators seeing the greatest success are building clear, structured systems that help them confidently manage pet-friendly stays from the beginning.